 The Buxtahooda ends with a medal ceremony at the Como Dockside Pavilion at 5 PM.

 There is no dress code, but there is a prize for "Best Costume."
 So be creative.

 The team with the highest score at the end of the Buxtahooda gets $500 cash.
-Silver and bronze teams get further consolation prizes, including sports tickets.
-Other prizes will be awarded for the highest-scoring team in each event as well as the best-dressed teams.
+Other prizes will be awarded for the highest-scoring team in each event as well as the best-dressed team.